debraysimon/thingpark-global-sim/docs/orphans/dmug-add-direct-ip-mode-destination.md

 1. In the AS routing profile frame, select **Direct IP only** from the **Mode** list.

-    -\> The AS routing profile panel appears with direct IP mode configuration.
+    -\&gt; The AS routing profile panel appears with direct IP mode configuration.

 2. In the Direct IP mode destinations frame, enter in the **ASR